bethmrobertson/bethmrobertson.github.io/Hospital_Data_Analysis.md

 - 82% of patients stay in the hospital fewer than 7 days.
 - Some patients are seeing the same specialty for multiple procedures over multiple encounters.
 These patients should be investigated to determine if there are ways to prevent multiple visits and thus lower costs.
 Options might include case worker followups, better initial diagnoses, and more clear post-procedure medication instructions.
 - Ensure all personnel are entering specialty information from a curated list.
 - 2280 patients have no race information listed while 1524 have 'other' listed as their race.
-Does the rangeo of possibilities for race need to be expanded?
+Does the range of possibilities for race need to be expanded?
 - Ensure race information is collected upon admission.
 - The average number of lab procedures performed does not vary significantly by race.
 - There is a correlation between the number of lab procedures and the length of the hospital stay.
 Determine if one is causal of the other.